-(1) See Note 5 of the Notes to Financial Statements for a discussion of the methodologies used to value securities in the portfolio.

-(2) Investment is on non-accrual status.

-(3) Represents a security with a payment-in-kind component ("PIK").
+- (1) See Note 5 of the Notes to Financial Statements for a discussion of the methodologies used to value securities in the portfolio. - (2) Investment is on non-accrual status. - (3) Represents a security with a payment-in-kind component ("PIK").
 At the option of the issuer, interest can be paid in cash or cash and PIK.
-The percentage of PIK shown is the maximum PIK that can be elected by the portfolio company.

-(4) The investment in Rampart Detection Systems, Ltd. does not represent a "qualifying asset" under Section 55(a) of the 1940 Act as the principal place of business is in British Columbia, Canada.
-As of December 31, 2019, less than 1% of the total fair value of investments represents non-qualifying assets.

-(5) Investment is non-income producing as of December 31, 2019.

-(6) Represents an illiquid investment.
-At December 31, 2019, 100% of the total fair value of portfolio investments are illiquid.

-(7) Represents an investment valued using significant unobservable inputs.

-(8) On March 14, 2019, the Company filed a lawsuit against Great Value Storage, LLC due to a breach of contract.
+The percentage of PIK shown is the maximum PIK that can be elected by the portfolio company. - (4) The investment in Rampart Detection Systems, Ltd does not represent a "qualifying asset" under Section 55(a) of the 1940 Act as the principal place of business is in British Columbia, Canada.
+As of December 31, 2020, less than 1% of the total fair value of investments represents non-qualifying assets. - (5) Investment is non-income producing as of December 31, 2020. - (6) Represents an illiquid investment.
+At December 31, 2020, 100% of the total fair value of portfolio investments are illiquid. - (7) Represents an investment valued using significant unobservable inputs. - (8) On March 14, 2019, the Company filed a lawsuit against Great Value Storage, LLC due to a breach of contract.
 See Note 8 of the Notes to Financial Statements.
-The Company has not received financial statements since August 2018.
+The Company has not received financial statements since August 2018. - (9) On September 1, 2020, the Company received notice from Performance Alloys, LLC that it was not allowed to make its monthly interest payment due to a minimum availability threshold on its revolving line of credit that it must maintain in the underlying agreements with its first lien holder.

-SCHEDULE OF INVESTMENTS as of December 31, 2019 (Continued)
+SCHEDULE OF INVESTMENTS as of December 31, 2020 (Continued)